 scrap art and i'm a 6 year old

-we did scrap art with the kids the other day and i was inspired to make a picture of my cat (actually, he is known as "scrapper" at the vet). i haven't drawn in a long time, so here is my little piece of art. i tried to replicate his wide-eyed owl look. i got a little too in to it while i was at work, although i did come back to reality and help the kids too. but i understood why little kids get so protective over their artwork when they make something they like.
+we did scrap art with the kids the other day and i was inspired to make a picture of my cat (actually, he is known as "scrapper" at the vet). i haven't drawn in a long time, so here is my little piece of art. i tried to replicate his wide-eyed owl look. i got a little too in to it while i was at work, although i did come back to reality and help the kids too. but i understood why little kids get so protective over their artwork when they make something they like.2.21.2011

 the sock bug

-i liked it so much i bought my next sock yarn - quince & co. wool from knit wit in portland, maine (hello, i just read quince & co.'s website and i had no idea they are american-made from american animals and it sounds like they may care about how the animals are treated. i did not even know all this good information when i bought this yarn.) and, this store was awesome too. adding to how much i love portland.
+my photos, as usual, leave something to be desired. how do you photograph socks? these are olympian socks made from madeline tosh sock yarn. i liked the squishiness of sock yarn, and this was a nice color ("ox blood" was handwritten on the label. lovely). i, impatient as ever, made the cuffs shorter, which looks a little weird off the foot, but i think ok on. i liked it so much i bought my next sock yarn - quince & co. wool from knit wit in portland, maine (hello, i just read quince & co.'s website and i had no idea they are american-made from american animals and it sounds like they may care about how the animals are treated. i did not even know all this good information when i bought this yarn.) and, this store was awesome too. adding to how much i love portland.

 so down the road, there may be more socks... after another sweater and a hippo. and look at this humanoid knock-off from rennes, who posted pictures of MY humanoid knock-off last week!